codeftshaunak/ownproducts/README.md

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Car_Builder](https://ownproduct-a0bad.web.app/).

-## Available Scripts
+## Description
+-This is a store website.
+People can buy different parts of cars.
+-Customers can easily order products and manage their orders.
+-Only admin can make orders and shipping admin can add new products.
+-Admin can make any normal user to admin.
+-Admin can also remove anyone from admin panel.

 In the project directory, you can run: